aws-samples/sagemaker-mlops-with-terraform/README.md

 ---
 ### Overview of Solution

+The MLOps architecture is presented below.

 ![](img/Terraform_Gitlab_pipeline_v3.jpg)

-The diagram shows Terraform provisions AWS sources that include lambda functions, IAM service role, and CloudWatch Events.
+The diagram shows Terraform provisions AWS sources that include lambda functions, and CloudWatch Events.
 A lambda function will create two projects and repositories in Gitlab.
 Each Gitlab project includes a CI/CD pipeline, which orchestrate ML workflow on Amazon SageMaker via AWS CLI.

 ---